min2ha/ukwa-site/content/target/14435/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Facebook: Ewan Morrison - Please read the article and not just the headline....

 Ewan Morrison's post of the 30th May 2014, responding to Severin Carrell, Ian Griffiths and Terry Macalister's article published in TheGuardian.com on the 29th: "New doubt cast over Alex Salmond's claims of Scottish wealth".